 When it comes to sports, everyone has their favorite.
-Some people don’t care about any sports beyond those favorites, as they may not have time to care about the entire universe of sports that exists out there.
+Some people don’t care about any sports beyond those favorites, as they may not have time to care about the entire universe of sports that exists out there or even Winner bingo promotions for that matter.
 But not even the most dedicated sports fans have a firm grasp on these sports, five indoor sports that you have never heard of.
 All of these look like a lot of fun, but chances are you won’t be able to find a place to try them!

 Have you ever wondered what would happen if you took basketball, and removed the backboard from the basket?
 Netball is here to answer that question.
 Without the backboard to help players guide shots into the hoop, netball has the potential to be considerably more challenging than basketball, and lot harder to find, as it is not as global a sport as basketball to say the least.